-The Audit and Compliance Committee is currently composed of five members of the Board, each of whom is independent of the Bank and its management, based upon the standard adopted by the Board, which incorporates the independence requirements under applicable laws, rules and regulations.
-The members of the Audit and Compliance Committee have maintained independence through the year 2014.
+The Audit and Compliance Committee is currently composed of three members of the Board, each of whom is independent of the Bank and its management, based upon the independence standard adopted by the Board, which incorporates the independence requirements under applicable laws, rules and regulations.
+The members of the Audit and Compliance Committee have maintained independence through the year 2016.
 The Board has adopted, and annually reviews, the Audit Committee Charter.
 The Audit Committee Charter specifies the scope of the Audit Committee's responsibilities and how it carries out those responsibilities.

-The Audit and Compliance Committee has evaluated and discussed the Bank's December 31, 2014 audited consolidated financial statements, along with management's assessment of the effectiveness of the internal control over financial reporting.
-The Bank's management has presented to the Audit and Compliance Committee that the Bank's consolidated financial statements were prepared in accordance with U.S. Generally Accepted Accounting Principles.
-Also, the Audit and Compliance Committee met with the independent registered public accounting firm and has discussed the results of the audit performed an evaluation of the internal control over financial reporting.
+The Audit and Compliance Committee has evaluated and discussed the Bank's December 31, 2016 audited consolidated financial statements, along with management's assessment of the effectiveness of the internal control over financial reporting.
+The Bank's management has presented to the Audit and Compliance Committee that the Bank's audited consolidated financial statements were prepared in accordance with International Financial Reporting Standards.
+Also, the Audit and Compliance Committee met with the independent registered public accounting firm and has discussed the results of the audit performed and evaluation of the internal control over financial reporting.
 The Audit and Compliance Committee also has discussed with Deloitte the matters that independent registered public accounting firms must communicate to audit committees under Public Company Accounting Oversight Board ("PCAOB") rules.

-The Audit and Compliance Committee also has received from Deloitte the written disclosures and the letter required by the PCAOB's Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with Deloitte the independence of Deloitte from the Bank.
-The Audit Committee also has considered whether the provision of nonaudit services to the Corporation is compatible with Deloitte's independence.
+The Audit and Compliance Committee also has received from Deloitte the written disclosures and the letter required by the PCAOB's Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with Deloitte the independence of Deloitte from the Bank, and has determined that Deloitte remains independent from the Bank.
+The Audit Committee also has considered whether the provision of audit-related services to the Bank is compatible with Deloitte's independence, and has determined that the provision of such audit-related services to the Bank is compatible with Deloitte's independence from the Bank.

-Based on the review and discussions referred to above, the Audit and Compliance Committee recommended to the Board that the December 31, 2014 audited consolidated financial statements be included in the Bank's Annual Report on Form 20-F for the year ended December 31, 2014.
+Based on the review and discussions referred to above, the Audit and Compliance Committee recommended to the Board that the December 31, 2016 audited consolidated financial statements be included in the Bank's Annual Report on Form 20-F for the year ended December 31, 2016.